jkim117/IWSpring2020/README.md

 knownlist_json_155.py -> uses known_domains.txt to create a JSON file to populate the match action tables for netassay_bmv2_155.p4

+netassay_python3.py -> outputs useful stats on a pcap file and also outputs netassay results without restrictions of P4

+netassay_python3_p4sim60.py -> outputs netassay results simulating the restrictions of netassay_bmv2_60.
+Most accurate replication of how the P4 program behaves

+netassay_python3_p4sim155.py -> outputs netassay results simulating the restrictions of netassay_bmv2_155.
+Most accurate replication of how the P4 program behaves

 ################### INSTRUCTIONS TO TEST RUN netassay_bmv2_60.p4 ###################

 All tests were run through the P4 Tutorial Virtual Machine using VirtualBox.